PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 * Credentials Data are Confidential and in most cases a Private Information, w/o permit brute-forcing Authentication Mechanisms are forbidden by Law.
-Citizens should beware of phishing attacks that could include those Digital Gift Cards.
+Citizens have to beware of phishing attacks that could include those Digital Gift Cards.
-* Authentication Mechanism should include safety-measure(s) that block malicious attacks.
-Companies should not allow to use small and non-random passwords in Authentication Mechanism.
-Reminders to change passwords should be welcomed.
+* Authentication Mechanism needs to include safety-measure(s) that block malicious attacks.
+Companies has not allow to use small and non-random passwords in Authentication Mechanism.
+Reminders to change passwords has to be welcomed.
 ```

 ```